hartwork/antijack/README.md

 **antijack**'s mission is threefold:

-- allow execution of a program in a way where it *cannot* inject commands via ioctls `TIOCSTI` and/or `TIOCLINUX` into the surrounding controlling terminal, e.g. try `antijack ttyjack echo nope`.
+- demo execution of a program in a way where it *cannot* inject commands via ioctls `TIOCSTI` and/or `TIOCLINUX` into the surrounding controlling terminal, e.g. try `antijack ttyjack echo nope`.